 Issue/Opportunity Planning Direction Action Rationale Timeframe Pickle District Precinct To ensure the Pickle District Precinct provides for its local community in line with the State Planning Framework.
 Implement, monitor, and review the Pickle District Planning Framework.
-Ensure that development controls, such as building height and incentives for community benefits, align with State Planning Frameworks and community expectations.
+Ensure that development controls, such as building heigh and incentives for community benefits, align with State Planning Frameworks and community expectations.
 Amend the Metropolitan Region Scheme to reclassify the Pickle District as 'Urban'.
-Section 4.3.1 of part 2 recognises the importance of the Pickle District Precinct in delivering infill targets for Vincent.
 Short - Medium